-VF's average weighted maturity of debt was 4.7 years, above our long-term minimum target of four years.
-The average total debt interest rate increased to 2.2 % at the end of 2023, compared to 1.8% in 2022.
-The loan-to-value ratio stood at 27.8% at year-end 2023, compared with 22.9% at year-end 2022.
-The interest cover ratio was 5.1 at year-end 2023, compared to 2023 7.1 at year-end 2022.
+The weighted average maturity of debt was 5.0 years, above our long-term minimum target of four years.
+The average total debt interest rate was 2.5% in 2024, compared with 2.2% in 2023.
+The loan-to-value ratio was 25.6% at year-end 2024, compared with 27.8% at year-end 2023.
+The interest cover ratio stood at 4.3 at year-end 2024, compared with 5.1 at year-end 2023.

 VF's main financial covenants, as part of its financing agreements, are a maximum loan-to-value ratio of 50% and a minimum interest cover ratio of 2.0.
-We comfortably met all the financial covenants of our financing arrangements in 2023.
-VF's funding targets contribute to its robust, well-diversified and flexible funding structure.
-Within this funding structure, VF is always looking to further optimize its average cost of debt by making use of different funding instruments at different maturities, and by floating or fixed rate debt.
+We comfortably met all the financial covenants of our financing arrangements in 2024.
+Vesteda's funding targets contribute to its robust, well-diversified and flexible funding structure.
+Within this funding structure, Vesteda is always looking to further optimize its average cost of debt by making use of different funding instruments at different maturities, and through floating or fixed rate debt.